Where to stay in Tokyo First time guide to the best hotels

 Ginza

 • Ginza is synonymous with luxury, offering high-end shopping and fine dining.
-It’s ideal for travellers looking for a more upscale experience with easy access to some of Tokyo’s best restaurants and flagship stores.
+It’s ideal for first time travellers looking for a more upscale experience with easy access to some of Tokyo’s best restaurants and flagship stores.
 Proximity to the Imperial Palace adds a touch of history.
+Find your perfect Ginza Tokyo hotels

 Akihabara